-{\sl Incommensurate Skyrmion crystal (IC-SkX) phases and QPTs at $ h_{c1} $ and $ h_{c2} $.---} As shown in \cite{rh}, due to the explicit $ U(1) $ symmetry in the $ U(1) $ basis (Eq.\eqref{rhhu1}), the anomalous spin correlation functions in the FM state at $ h > h_{c2} $ vanish.
-So the classical state due to the condensation of the IC-magnons at $(0,k^{0}_{y})$ and $(\pi,k^{0}_{y})$ in Fig.1 can be conveniently determined in the $U(1)$ basis.
-Transforming back to the original basis, then acting on it by the $U_1(\phi)$ leads to:
+As shown in \cite{rh}, due to the explicit $ U(1)_{soc} $ symmetry in the $ U(1)_{soc} $ basis, the anomalous spin correlation functions in the FM state at $ h > h_{c2} $ vanish.
+So the classical state due to the condensation of the IC-magnons at $(0,k^{0}_{y})$ and $(\pi,k^{0}_{y})$ in Fig.\ref{minima} can be determined in the $U(1)_{soc}$ basis first.
+Transforming back to the original basis, then acting on it by the $U_1(\phi)$ leads to the IC-SkX state: